 Be willing to listen.
 Let friends or family members express themselves.
 Accept those feelings regardless of your personal beliefs.

 Do not judge!
 Do not debate whether suicide is right or wrong, or whether they should or should not feel bad.

 Be Involved.
 Become available.
 Show concern and support.

 Do not be sworn to secrecy.
 Seek support for your fellow Marines.

 Offer hope that alternatives and help are available.

-Get them help from professionals specializing in crisis intervention and suicide prevention.
+Get help from professionals specializing in crisis intervention and suicide prevention.

-As scary as it can be, remember: having the hard conversation can save a life.
+As uncomfortable as it can be, remember: having the hard conversation, asking someone if they feel like killing themselves, can save their life.

 Marines are America’s expeditionary force in readiness—not just in battle, but every day.
 We never leave a Marine behind.
 If you see a fellow Marine who needs help, step up and step in.

 Have you heard about “Protect What You’ve Earned” yet?
 If so, you are probably wondering what this phrase means.